thme808/learnToDev/Cloud/AZ104/AZ104 dump.md

 * A. 10
 * B. 30
 * C. Min Value
-* D. Max Value **Most Voted**
+* D. Max Value ✔️

 ## Topic1/Question19
 Which of the following is the value that you should configure for the **platformUpdateDomainCount** property?
 * A. 10
-* B. 20 **Most Voted**
+* B. 20 ✔️
 * C. 30
 * D. 40

 > Each virtual machine in your availability set is assigned an update domain and a fault domain by the underlying Azure platform.
-Each availability set can be configured with up to three fault domains and twenty update domains.
+Each availability set can be configured with **up to three fault domains and twenty update domains**.

 ## Topic1/Question20
 You have downloaded an Azure Resource Manager (ARM) template to deploy numerous virtual machines (VMs).
 The ARM template is based on a current VM, but must be adapted to reference an administrative password.